Save time at the gate and at tech… Download & Print your tech sheet here.

 2.1 Course Access

 Participants and non-participants must be kept at a safe distance from the course, particularly at the outside of turns and at the start and finish lines.
-Unless protected by substantial barriers, nonparticipant areas must be roped off.
+Unless protected by substantial barriers, nonparticipant areas must be roped or barricaded off.
 The Safety Steward shall have the authority to set minimum viewing distances from the course, but such minimum viewing distances may not be less than 75 feet from the course edge.
 All viewing areas must have adequate barrier protection, such as concrete k-walls or tire walls.
 Spectators should normally be kept a minimum of 10 feet behind the barriers.
 Viewing areas may not be in a runoff zone where cars might be in full

 drift mode.
 Access to the course inner area and outer boundaries during runs is limited to workers for that group, safety stewards, event chairpersons, and photographers approved by the event chairperson.
 Photographers must be accompanied by a spotter at all times while beyond the spectator boundaries.